 44 “In the time of those kings [the ten toes], the God of heaven will set up a kingdom that will never be destroyed, nor will it be left to another people.
 It will crush all those kingdoms and bring them to an end, but it will itself endure forever.
 45 This is the meaning of the vision of the rock cut out of a mountain, but not by human hands—a rock that broke the iron, the bronze, the clay, the silver and the gold to pieces.
 The great God has shown the king what will take place in the future.
 The dream is true and its interpretation is trustworthy.”

-The passage finishes up with God destroying the statue during the time of the last kingdom (the feet) and sets up his kingdom on this earth (the rock that becomes the mountain).
+The passage finishes up with God destroying the statue during the time of the last kingdom (the feet) and setting up his kingdom on this earth (the rock that becomes the mountain).

 Crushing the Other Kingdoms

 We now come to the big question: Are the legs and feet Roman or Islamic?
-This is a controversial issue that is surrounded with emotions.
-This article will examine two important issues with identifying the correct interpretation.
-First, what is meant by Daniel 2:40 which teaches that the fourth kingdom will crush the first three empires?
+This is a controversial issue that is surrounded by emotions.
+This essay will examine two important issues with identifying the correct interpretation.
+First, what is meant by Daniel 2:40, which teaches that the fourth kingdom will crush the first three empires?
 Second, we will go more in-depth with the division of the legs.

 Daniel 2:40 says that the kingdom of iron will “crush and break all the others [the first three kingdoms].”
 The first three kingdoms (Babylon, Persia, and Greece) were Middle Eastern Empires (see the maps above).
-They included modern-day nations from Egypt and Turkey all the way to Afghanistan, Pakistan, and Uzbekistan (plus others).
+They included modern-day nations from Egypt and Turkey to Afghanistan, Pakistan, and Uzbekistan (plus others).
 Advocates of an Islamic Antichrist argue that these kingdoms were never completely conquered by Rome.
-In fact, a huge portion of the Persian and Greek Empires remained permanently outside of Roman power, and Rome would only conquer about one-third of these two kingdoms.
-Rome never crushed these empires which is a requirement for the identification of the fourth kingdom.[5]
+A huge portion of the Persian and Greek Empires remained permanently outside of Roman power, and Rome would only conquer about one-third of these two kingdoms.
+Rome never crushed these empires, which is a requirement for the identification of the fourth kingdom.[5]

 Believers in a Roman Antichrist can respond to this charge in a few different ways.
 First, Rome did conquer Greece and Babylon.
 There was one Roman emperor who would invade and conquer Babylon, and that was Trajan (who ruled from 98-117 AD).
 However, this did not last long.
 Scholar Herbert W. Benario says of Trajan’s war in Mesopotamia: